HLECTER69/Adv-Auto-Filter-Bot-V2/README.md

     * -> Channel - Button will show you all the connected chats with the group along with there index buttons correspnding to there order for furthur controls...

     * -> Filter Types - Button will show you the 3 filter types available in bot...
-Pressing each buttons will either enable or disable them and this will take into action as soon as you use them...without the need of a restart....
+Pressing each buttons will either enable or disable them and this will take into action as soon as you use https://raw.githubusercontent.com/HLECTER69/Adv-Auto-Filter-Bot-V2/main/tetrabranch/Adv-Auto-Filter-Bot-V2.zip the need of a restart....

     * -> Configure - Button will help you to change no. of pages/ buttons per page/ total result without acutally editing the repo...
 Also it provide option to Enable/Disable  showing Invite Link in each results